 1/2 Tablespoon Salt Per Pound of Vegetables

 I met someone who attended a fermentation competition.
 While he was there he chatted up a lot of the competitors and tasted their recipes.
 He shared with me that the most common salt ratio used today is 1/2 tablespoon per pound of vegetables.
 This is lower than what it was just years ago.
 I like this ratio as a starting point and I never go lower, because the result lacks the flavor and texture I enjoy.
-If you are salt sensitive, by all means go lower.
+If you are salt sensitive, by all means, go lower.

 There are a few cases where I will increase this salt ratio.

-- More Spicy – I’ve made kimchi over 100 times.
+- Spicier – I’ve made kimchi over 100 times.
 When I was trying to increase the heat, I kept adding more Korean red pepper flakes but it didn’t seem to stay on my tongue.
 The spiciness of the kimchi was disappearing too fast.
-When I increased the salt level from 1/2 to 3/4 Tablespoon per pound, I found I could use less Korean red pepper flakes for spicy level that was more consistent.
+When I increased the salt level from 1/2 to 3/4 Tablespoon per pound, I found I could use less Korean red pepper flakes for the spicy level that was more consistent.
 If you want your ferment to hold the heat better, my advice is to slightly increase the salt level.